Is capital punishment unjustifiable?

 Execution may not have helped reduce homicide, but what about not punishing the criminals?
 Does that help reduce the crime?
 Now let’s replace capital punishment with say 15 years in prison.
-This is what some “politically correct” people try to propose as a replacement for capital punishment, but who is going to pay for keeping these people alive?
+This alternative is what some “politically correct” people try to propose as a replacement for the capital punishment, but who is going to pay for keeping these people alive?
 The answer is people like the very family of the victim.
-Isn’t is a punishment for the family of the victim _making them pay to keep alive a person who has killed their loved one!
-I know that 15 years in prison is not a picnic but anyway 15 years later the killer can walk out of prison with a smile on his face.
-Imagining this is very sickening.
+Is it not a punishment for the family of the victim _making them pay to keep alive a person who has killed their loved ones!
+I know that 15 years in prison is not a picnic, but, anyway, 15 years later the killer can walk out of jail with a smile on his face.
 I think that correcting the society, and forgiving or not forgiving the criminals are two separate issues.
-It is obvious that capital punishment cannot reduce the rate of crime _people do not simply put off committing a certain crime because there are scared of losing their heads.
-People put their lives in danger for a lot of trivial issues.
+It is evident that capital punishment cannot reduce the rate of crime _people do not merely put off committing a particular crime because they are scared of losing their heads.
+People put their lives in danger even for trivial issues.
 But I am repeating, rewarding criminals by forgiving them won’t do any good either.
-You kill my brother, the law forgives, I come kill you, and then law forgives me again!
+Imagine this: You kill my brother, the law absolves you, then I kill you, and then the law forgives me again!
 That’s great, isn’t it?!

-People never feel like before, even if they execute the murder.
-That’s true, the harm is done.
+People never feel like before, even if they execute the murderer.
+That’s true; the harm is done.
 But how would they feel if they see the murderer walk out in the street and grin at them?
 Put yourself in their shoes?
-As a matter of fact, a friend told me a similar story.
-A guy had raped and killed a girl; they put the guy into prison.
+As a matter of fact, I have heard a relevant story.
+A guy had raped and killed a girl.
+They put the guy in prison.
 He was waiting for the date to be executed, but while he had the time he memorized Quran.
 Now, you wonder why he did that.
-He did that because there is such a law in Iran that no matter what you have done, if you memorize Quran completely from cover to cover and you can recite it by heart, then this is a sign that you are lamenting your past deeds and God has forgiven you, and your crimes are wiped out.
-I am not going to discuss how moronically stupid this law is, but that rapist did this and he walked out of prison, and he grins every time he passes in front of the parents of the girl whom he has raped and killed.
-If your forgiveness cult results in such a thing, go on and do it, but keep it away from me because I prefer to at least wipe that grin off that asshole’s face.
+He did that because there is such a law in Iran which no matter what you have done, if you memorize Quran cover to cover so that you can recite it by heart, then this is a sign you are lamenting your past deeds, and God has forgiven you.
+According to this stupid justification they claim your crimes are wiped out, and you can walk out of prison free.
+I am not going to discuss how dumb and moronic this law is, but that rapist did this, and he walked out of jail free.
+They say he grins every time he passes in front of the parents of the girl whom he had raped and killed.
+If you are satisfied your forgiveness cult result in such a thing, go on and do it, but keep it away from me because I prefer to wipe that grin off that asshole’s face at least.
 This is the least that capital punishment can do.